developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

 {eddy to add link for perpetual}

 Transferring License
-Enterprise Browser does not support transferring a preactivated license.
+Enterprise Browser does not support transferring a pre-activated license.
 It supports transferring a license from one device to another if and only if license is activated via cloud or LLS.
-In this case user can return an activated license back to the pool (not applicable for preactivated license) and released license can be activated on a new device.
+In this case user can return an activated license back to the pool (not applicable for pre-activated license) and released license can be activated on a new device.
 To know more about returning a license back to cloud/LLS license pool is explained more here {eddy to add link for Return license feature}